-Name Position Reason for Appointment Year ending March 31, 2023 Attendance at Board of Directors Meetings Kenji Kawada Outside Director He has been involved in management at financial institutions and business companies, and is appointed because of his extensive experience and track record in management, as well as his broad knowledge and insight.
-19/19 Chiaki Tsuji Outside Director We have appointed her because of her expertise and extensive experience and achievements as a lawyer in Japan and Germany.
-19/19 Keiko Yamahira Outside Director The appointment is based on her extensive experience and broad insight as a manager in the real estate industry.
-18/19 Naohito Yamagishi Outside Director He was appointed because of his expertise and wealth of experience gained at the National Police Agency over a long period of time, as well as his track record and experience at the Ministry of Construction (currently the Ministry of Land, Infrastructure, Transport and Tourism).
-15/15
+Name Position Reason for Appointment Attendance at Board of Directors meetings in FY2023 Keiko Yamahira Outside Director The appointment is based on her extensive experience and broad insight as a manager in the real estate industry.
+16/16 Naohito Yamagishi Outside Director He was appointed because of his expertise and wealth of experience gained at the National Police Agency over a long period of time, as well as his track record and experience at the Ministry of Construction (currently the Ministry of Land, Infrastructure, Transport and Tourism).
+16/16 Kaname Uchida Outside Director He was appointed based on his extensive experience and broad insight in the real estate industry, as well as his track record and experience in his duties at the Ministry of Construction (now the Ministry of Land, Infrastructure, Transport and Tourism). - Yuko Kanamaru Outside Director She is qualified in Japan and the State of New York, U.S.A., and has been appointed because of her expertise and extensive experience and achievements as a lawyer in Japan and abroad. -